sri133/1000408_SriPrasath.P_AIY1_SA-RLPV/README.md

 The system combines mathematical modeling, data analytics, and interactive visualization to help users explore how rocket design parameters influence mission success.

-1️⃣ Problem Understanding & Research (10 Marks)
+1️⃣ Problem Understanding & Research
-🔍 Real-World Context

 Rocket launches are governed by fundamental physics principles.
 A rocket moves upward due to thrust, while gravity pulls it downward.
 As fuel burns, the rocket becomes lighter, which changes acceleration dynamically over time.